zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

 - The targeted Z system must be in the Dynamic Partition Manager (DPM) operational mode.
 - The HMC userid must have these task permissions: 'New Partition', 'Delete Partition', 'Partition Details', 'Start Partition', 'Stop Partition', 'Dump Partition', 'PSW Restart'.
-- The HMC userid must have object-access permissions to these objects: Target partitions, CPCs of target partitions, Crypto adapters of target partitions.
+- The HMC userid must have object\-access permissions to these objects: Target partitions, CPCs of target partitions, Crypto adapters of target partitions.